wshota66/MSOfficeMacrosCollection/README.md

 # Microsoft Office Macros Collection
-Collection of Microsoft Office macros I use to automate my job.
+Collection of Microsoft Office macros and function-combos I personally use to streamline Excel work.

 # Disclaimers
 Created on Microsoft Office 2016.
 Compatability is not guaranteed with older versions.